Rayan-Sarieddine/paws/README.md

 ### AWS Integration:

 This project not only emphasizes the meticulous crafting of code but also ensures its seamless deployment using AWS (Amazon Web Services).
-The deployment process involves a series of well-orchestrated steps, ensuring that the backend of my application is securely and efficiently hosted on an AWS EC2 instance.
-The steps to achieve this is through:
+The deployment process involves a series of well-orchestrated steps, ensuring that the backend of my application is securely and efficiently hosted on an AWS EC2 instance:

 - EC2 Instance Initialization